xdissent/dforms/docs/main.rst

 ===============
 DForms Overview
 ===============

 ---------------------------------------------------------
 We found the missing PHP forms library.
 It was in Python.
 ---------------------------------------------------------

 :Author: Greg Thornton
 :Contact: xdissent@gmail.com

+.. caution:: This package is a work in progress, and does *not* guarantee any useful functionality yet.
+Your mileage may **seriously** vary.

 .. contents::